The Compleat Angler: Editions

-The Compleat Angler was published by the bookseller Richard Marriot, whose business was based in Fleet Street near where Walton had a shop.
+The Compleat Angler was first published by the bookseller Richard Marriot, whose business was based in Fleet Street near where Walton had a shop.
 Walton was a friend of Marriot's father John, who had started the business, but was in retirement by the time the book appeared.
+The book was printed by Thomas Maxey of Paul's Wharf.

 The first edition featured dialogue between veteran angler Piscator and student Viator, while later editions change Viator to hunter Venator and added falconer Auceps.

 There were a number of editions during the author's lifetime.
 There was a second edition in 1655, a third in 1661 (identical with that of 1664), a fourth in 1668, and a fifth in 1676.
 In this last edition, the thirteen chapters of the original had grown to twenty-one, and a second part was added by his friend and brother angler Charles Cotton, who took up Venator where Walton had left him and completed his instruction in fly fishing and the making of flies.

 Illustrations

-Starting with the first edition, which had anonymous illustrations, the work has inspired artists, for example Arthur Rackham (1931).
+Starting with the first edition, which had anonymous illustrations, the work has inspired numerous artists, for example Arthur Rackham (1931).